 You are responsible for where you go and how long you stay-no need to worry about booking and coordinating your hotel in advance (because you usually need to do this during the summer in Alaska).

-In addition, you may be interrupted by stops while driving to actually see the sights-not just search for the nearest restroom.
+In addition, you may be interrupted by stops while driving actually to see the sights-not search for the nearest restroom.
 After all, you have your own “convenience” on board, as well as the kitchen, bedroom, and TV.

 Nevertheless, if you have never been on the steering wheel of an RV, arranging such a trip may sound daunting.
 Before renting an RV in Alaska you should be aware of the following things: driving a motorhome is easier than you think.
 Driving the A-Class- RV does not require a special license, and today’s vehicles are equipped with automatic transmissions, power brakes, and power steering.

-The first thing most people need to master is length-remember that you can’t pass short gaps, such as fast-food restaurants.
+The first thing most people need to master is to remember that you can’t pass short gaps, such as in fast-food restaurants.
 Most RVs are very user-friendly: at the touch of a button, you can indicate what may need attention on board.

-If you are not familiar with the types of RVs, we would suggest first learn reading about Types of RV, Pros, and Cons
+If you are not familiar with the types of RVs, we would suggest first learn reading about Types of RVs, Pros and Cons

 Nonetheless, make sure you have a user manual before you go, in case you need a cheat sheet on how to use electrical appliances, how to connect a drill rig at a campsite, or how to fold the bed.